ZhaoXiang210/D7RGESolver/README.md

 - pandas
 - matplotlib

-The project can interface with [nudobe] for calculations related to neutrinoless double-beta decay observables.
+-The project can interface with [nudobe] for calculations related to neutrinoless double-beta decay observables.
 Note that nudobe is a separate tool developed by others.

 # License